Skip to Content

 Deploy Langfuse as part of your ARK installation:

-# From repository root - install Langfuse with headless initialization make langfuse-install # Show credentials and environment variables make langfuse-credentials # Open dashboard (automatically logs you in) make langfuse-dashboard
+# From repository root - install Langfuse with headless initialization make langfuse-install # Show credentials and access instructions make langfuse-credentials

 Headless Initialization